 What is a code freeze?

-A code freeze is a development term which means that no code can be edited or modified during the freeze period.
+A code freeze is a development term that means that no code can be edited or modified during the freeze period.
 It’s designed to prevent the addition of more bugs before code goes live.

 In the ecommerce industry, a code freeze means a brand stops making changes to their website for a time, usually during a high traffic period such as holiday shopping season.
 This helps prevent new browsing or checkout bugs which could disrupt consumers from converting and making a purchase.